jango/arduino-bunny-nightlight/README.md

 [<img src="./readme_files/yt_thumbnail.png">](https://youtu.be/e8dI3R4e3lQ)

 # Inspiration
 I was inspired by [this blog post] on Sparkfun.
-However, I wanted to do something more complex in terms of lightning and did not have access to acrylic.
-So instead, the bunny shape was laser cut from birch and a simple board was assembled to host two RGB LEDs, a button, a power regulator circuit, and a few extra components for a standalone ATmega168.
+However, I wanted to do something more complex in terms of lightning.
+The bunny shape was laser cut from acrylic and a simple board was assembled to host two RGB LEDs that connected, along with a button to an Arduno Nano board.

 There are three modes for this nighlight: